[Skip to Content]

 Cross-contamination often happens in restaurants.
 In kitchens, fish can get into a food product because the staff use the same surfaces, utensils (like knives, cutting boards, or pans), or oil to prepare both fish and other foods.

 This is particularly common in seafood restaurants, so some people find it safer to avoid these restaurants.
-Fish is also used in a lot of Asian cooking, so there's a risk of cross-contamination in Chinese, Vietnamese, Thai, or Japanese restaurants.
 When eating at restaurants, it may be best to avoid fried foods because many places cook chicken, French fries, and fish in the same oil.

-When eating away from home, make sure your child always has two epinephrine auto-injectors with them that haven’t expired.
+When eating away from home, your child should always have two doses of epinephrine with them that haven’t expired.
 Also, tell the people preparing or serving your child's food about the fish allergy.
 Sometimes, you may want to bring food with you that you know is safe.
 Don't eat at the restaurant if the chef, manager, or owner seems uncomfortable with your request for a safe meal.

 Also talk to the staff at school about cross-contamination risks for foods in the cafeteria.
 Some families feel most comfortable packing lunches from home.